 If you decide to pay the funeral plan with a lump sum, you’ll choose your funeral package and cater to the plan provider costs in advance.
 They’ll then organize your funeral and support your loved ones when the time comes.

 A typical lump sum plan costs about £3,000 to £5,000.
 The lump-sum payment plan also ensures that you get the funeral you want at today’s prices so that inflation won’t have any impact.

-Funeral payment plans vary from lender to another.
+Funeral payment plans vary from one lender to another.
 However, most firms often let you stretch out the payments for several years, depending on the type of funeral plan you choose.
-The full expenses of your funeral plan might not be covered until you’ve paid all of these instalments.
+The full expenses of your funeral plan might not be covered until you’ve paid all of these installments.

 Typically, for instalment periods of over 12 months, the total amount you’ll pay will be more than the lump sum amount.
 For instance, taking a plan that would cost, say, £4,000 as a lump sum could cost you £5,000 of you choose to pay in instalments over five years.

 Some plan providers use funeral plans that are covered by insurance policies.
 So, when you pass away, the insurance payout will go into paying for your chosen funeral services.